snapframework/snap-core/README.md

 ## Building the testsuite

-Snap is still in its very early stages, so most of the "action" (and a big chunk of the code) right now is centred on the test suite.
 Snap aims for 100% test coverage, and we're trying hard to stick to that.

-To build the test suite, `cd` into the `test/` directory and run
+To build the test suite, configure with --enable-tests:

-    $ cabal configure
+    $ cabal configure --enable-tests
     $ cabal build

 From here you can invoke the testsuite by running:

     $ ./runTestsAndCoverage.sh

-The testsuite generates an `hpc` test coverage report in `test/dist/hpc`.
+The testsuite generates an `hpc` test coverage report in `dist/hpc`.